ncoghlan/misc/notes/python3/questions_and_answers.rst

 * No, we did not do this lightly
 * No, we do not see any other way to ensure Python remains a viable development platform as developer communities grow in locations where English is not the primary spoken language.
+It should be at least possible for users to start learning the basics of Python without having to first learn English as a prerequisite (even if English remains a requirement for full participation in the global Python and open source ecosystems).

 It is my perspective that the web and GUI developers have the right idea: dealing with Unicode text correctly is not optional in the modern world.